nanvel/blog/2017/11/trading.md

 **Traders are looking at price**

 Once price increases - they experince fear of missing out and buying in (jumping into the train).
-Once price of asset drops - they experience fear of losing.
+Once price of an asset drops - they experience fear of losing.
 Once price is close to a significant price level (1$ for example), there is more excitement than if price gets to 0.95$.
-Also support/resistance, ath, atl, moving average works similar.
+Also, support/resistance, ath, atl, and moving averages work in a similar way.
 If price is not volotile enough and do not produces opportunities in the chosen timeframe - traders move money to more promising instruments.

 **Traders are looking at PnL**